Because My Husband Works All Day and I Need to Survive

 Think outside the box

-Shoot, let someone else cook.
-Let the kids have fun stuffing their face with chocolate chip waffles and the best banana nut pancakes known to man… Why not?
+Allow the kids to stuff their faces with chocolate chip waffles and the best banana nut pancakes known to man?

 I said, “Yes,” and it turned out to be a wonderful experience.